Open Call #1

 Jordan Quinn is the first recipient of our 2023 open calls, in the 'Artists Aged 25 - 60' category.
-Quinn's collection is on exhibition in our gallery at Hills Arts Centre for the duration of January 2023, with an upcoming event on Wednesday 25th January 2023, 6pm - 8pm.
+Quinn's collection is on exhibition in our gallery at Hills Arts Centre for the duration of January 2023.

 The selection process was conducted by a small panel of independent artists in Sunderland, who praised Quinn's "dynamic use of form and colour, brightness and boldness, and the inherent sense of 'northernness'".
 They praised Quinn's inclusion of found materials as canvases, which adds "a great textural and ecological quality to this multi-layered collection."

 Like all of my other paintings this one also exists.
 Composed of at least 2 paintings in multiple layers and materials.

 The final surface image presented is a vague collection of shapes that could be interpreted as 3 chavs of indiscriminate detail, looking in the direction of the viewer.

 But that could be an over-simplification of the subject and composition.

 I do not endorse smoking, creating these lines brings me joy.

 A long-time work in progress that has been flipped, and rotated and finally turned into a portrait work.
 Depicting a warm summer evening, with a subtle buzz, a gentle breeze hostage to the surrounding flower fields.
 The viewer is encouraged to imagine the thoughts and feelings behind the person.
 The action being completed; smelling a flower? looking at a petal? judging if a wasp is a Vespula Vulgaris or a Dolichovespula?

 This painting attempts to express a feeling all too common in contemporary life.
 This feeling is probably the one you are thinking of, but best check with someone else.